George Washington Birthplace National Monument

 The George Washington Birthplace National Monument is a national monument in Westmoreland County, Virginia, at the confluence of Popes Creek and the Potomac River.
 It commemorates the birthplace location of George Washington, a Founding Father and the first President of the United States, who was born here on February 22, 1732.
 Washington lived at the residence until age three and later returned to live there as a teenager.

 History

 17th–18th centuries

 John Washington, George Washington's great-grandfather, settled this plantation in 1657 at the original property on Bridges Creek.
 The family acquired expanded land to the south toward nearby Popes Creek.

 Prior to 1718, the first section of the house was built.
 His father enlarged it between 1722–1726.
 He added on to it by the mid-1770s, making a ten-room house known as "Wakefield".
 This house, which George Washington in 1792 would describe as "the ancient mansion seat," was destroyed by fire and flood on Christmas Day 1779, and never rebuilt.

 George Washington was born in the house on February 22, 1732.
 Thirty-two graves of Washington family members have been found at the Bridges Creek cemetery plot, including George's half-brother, father, grandfather, and great-grandfather.

-Washington's father cultivated tobacco on his several plantations, as his ancestors had done.
+Washington's father owned enslaved people and had them cultivate tobacco on his several plantations, as his ancestors had done.